Huaihai campaign: Shuangduiji campaign (23 November – 15 December 1948)

 With the Seventh Army no longer in existence, the east flank of Xuzhou were completely exposed to Communist attack.
 The Communist sympathizer in the Nationalist government managed to persuade Chiang to move the Nationalist headquarters to the south.
-In the meanwhile, the Communist Central Plains Field Army intercepted the Nationalist Twelfth Army led by Huang Wei coming from Henan as an reinforcement.
+In the meanwhile, the Communist Central Plains Field Army intercepted the Nationalist Twelfth Army led by Huang Wei coming from Henan as reinforcements.
 General Liu Ruming's Eighth Army and Lieutenant General Li Yannian's Sixth Army tried to break the Communist siege but to no avail.
 The Twelfth Army also ceased to exist after nearly a month of bloody conflicts, with many newly taken Nationalist prisoners of war joining the Communist forces instead.
-Only Huang's deputy commander, Lieutenant General Hu Lien, riding in an armored tank, managed to penetrate the communist encirclement with 8,000 survivors, but was badly wounded in the breakout.
-Chiang Kai-shek tried to save the 12th army and ordered the three armies still under the Suppression General Headquarters of Xuzhou Garrison to turn southeast and relieve the 12th army before it was too late on November 30, 1948.
+Only Huang's deputy commander, Lieutenant General Hu Lien, riding in an armored tank, managed to penetrate the Communist encirclement with 8,000 survivors, but was badly wounded in the breakout.
+Chiang Kai-shek tried to save the Twelfth Army.
+On November 30, 1948, he ordered the three armies still under the Suppression General Headquarters of Xuzhou Garrison to turn southeast and relieve the Twelfth Army before it was too late.
 However, the PLA forces caught up with them and they were encircled only 9 miles from Xuzhou.

 Fall of Xuzhou (23 December 1948 – 10 January 1949)

-On December 15, the day which the 12th army was wiped out, the 16th army under General Sun Yuanliang broke out from the communist encirclement on its own.
+On December 15, the day which the 12th army was wiped out, the 16th army under General Sun Yuanliang broke out from the CCP encirclement on its own.
 Although Sun himself made it safely back to Nanjing, most of his officers and soldiers were killed or captured in the process.
 Du Yuming decided to hold out as Chiang had ordered.
 As one of the ablest strategists in the ROC army, Du Yuming came up with three different options for the current hopeless situation: first, recall the ROC troops in Xi'an and Wuhan to battle the communists; second, to wait for reinforcements; and the third was to break out on their own.
 He was disappointed when Chiang chose the riskiest one: order them to break out.
 There was more than a month of heavy snowfalls, which made the ROC air forces unable to provide air support to the besieged ground units.
 As food and ammunition diminished, many ROC soldiers killed their horses to feed themselves and communist forces used food to entice the ROC forces to surrender; about 10,000 did so.
 On January 6, 1949, communist forces launched a general offensive on the 13th army and remnants of the 13th army withdrew to 2nd army's defense area.
 Four days later, communist forces captured General Du Yuming; General Qiu Qinquan shot himself while trying to break out with his troops; only General Li Mi was able to escape back to Nanjing.
 The 6th and 8th armies of ROC retreated to the south of Huai river, and the campaign was over.

+Throughout the campaign, large amounts of ROC troops defected to the CCP.